gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 ```
 brew install lrzsz
 ```
-* minicom internally uses `sx` to use XMODEM communication (this can be changed in Step 7 `File transfer protocols` configuration page to make it use `lsx`.
-If you do so skip below steps and jump to Step 4).
-If you look at the installation's `bin` directory of `lrzsz` there is no `sx` executable.
+* minicom internally uses `sx` for XMODEM communication (this can be changed in Step 7 `File transfer protocols` configuration page to make it use `lsx`.
+If we decide to do so, we can skip below steps and jump to Step 4).
+If we take a look at the installation's `bin` directory of `lrzsz` there is no `sx` executable.
 There is `lsx` executable which is same as `sx`.

 ```